weavejester/cljfmt/README.md

 bang)                                   bang)
 ```

-... the two arguments `bar baz` on the same line as `foo` also breaks the
+The two arguments `bar baz` on the same line as `foo` also breaks the
 threshold of `0` and invokes indentation to the first argument:

 ```clojure